matplotlib/mplcairo/README.rst

 - SVG output does not set URLs on any element, as cairo provides no support for doing so.

+- The ``pdf.use14corefonts`` rcparam has no effect as cairo does not implement special handling for these fonts.

 Possible optimizations
 ======================